tytydraco/yessleep/out/My_Homemade_Kombucha.md

 They rushed right past me towards the mother scoby in the kitchen.
 And just as I did, only seconds before, they also started feeding on the slimy substance like wild animals.
 My insatiable hunger gave me no choice, but to join them.
 To be honest, I was in no way battling it.
 I was ecstatically feeding on the cold substance that brought the warmest feeling to my core.
 I think, for a moment, I even forgot about Alex.
 But soon she reminded herself to me in the most horrifying way possible.

-As I was tearing more and more from the delicious substance, I finally stumbled upon smoking tough, something that should not be there.
+As I was tearing more and more from the delicious substance, I finally stumbled upon something tough, something that should not be there.
 As I got a portion of my senses back, I realised it was a hand, scrubbed clean of meat.
 Only the shiny white of a bone stayed.
 Well, I wished that was the case.
-On one of the fingers, there was a silver promise ring, I gave to Alex.
+On one of the fingers, there was a silver promise ring I gave to Alex.